-Housing and Residential Life Staff will strive to
+Housing and Residential Life staff, will strive to...

-- Deliver the highest standards of safety, cleanliness, and comfort - Work each day to improve services and the residential environment - Build direct and satisfying relationships with customers - Create and maintain a reputation for competent, reliable, and responsive service - Serve as advocates for facilities issues and needs of residents - Make put organization a good place to live and work - Provide quality living accommodations through structured support services and the University mission of student retention, academic excellence and community involvement
+Deliver the highest standards of safety, cleanliness, and comfort for those who live and work here.

+Work each day to improve services and the residential environment now and for the future.

+Build direct and satisfying relationships with customers.

+Create and maintain a reputation for competent, reliable and responsive service.

+Serve as advocates for facilities issues and the needs of residents.

+Make our organization a good place to live and work.

+Provide quality living accommodations through structured support services and enhance the university mission of student retention, academic excellence and community involvement.

 High quality service does not happen by accident.
-It takes a special effort by each person in the service of the delivery process to make it happen.
-Below are the primary staff members who direct the delivery of facilities maintenance and custodial services.
+It takes a special effort by each person in the service of Delivery process to make it happen.

-Daniel Wynne, Assistant Director, Housing and Residential Life for Facilities
+Daniel Wynne - Assistant Director, Housing & Residential Life for Facilities

-Bahati Kalisa, Assistant Coordinator of Custodial Services
+Tim Cooper - Assistant Coordinator of Custodial Services

-Pam Steiner, Secretary, Housing and Residential Life Facilities Office
+Pam Steiner-Secretary, Housing and Residential Life Facilities Office